KiraResari/ceal-chronicler-f/Protocol.md

 [Time elapsed so far: 27.75 hours]

+# 31-Jan-2024

+* Now continuing with this
+* This is the last time that I'll get to work on this for a bit, so I want to leave the project at a stable float today
+  * As such, I don't want to open up the whole characters-task complex after all, but rather focus on something that I can finish with the next few hours
+  * For that, I think, the incidents are ideally suited, although I did not write acceptance criteria for those yet, so I'll do that now
+* So, incidents it is now
+  * An incident is anything notable that happens at a certain point in time
+  * That means an incident is always tied to a particular point in time
+  * An incident is pretty much just a string
+  * I am thinking about whether to make incidents into objects with their own ID
+    * The advantage of that would be that it would be easy to reference and extend them later on, thus keeping later saves compatible with earlier ones
+    * The disadvantage would be that it would make it more complicated
+    * However, I think it makes sense to spend some time to put that infrastructure in place now
+  * Funnily, I just noticed how Incidents currently are pretty much identical to  points in time, but they will diverge soon enough
+    * Still, that naturally makes introducing them a lot easier, since I can just copy a lot from the points in time to use as a template
+      * This will mean duplication for now, but since the idea is to keep the objects separate and flexible, I figure this is okay for now

 # User Story

 As a Game Designer and Author, I want a tool to help me keep track of characters, events, items, knowledge, locations, affiliations and other things that can change over the course of a story.
 For example, I want to be able to go back and forth in time to figure out who learned what at what time, or who was where at what time and with whom.